• A

 The updated text of the Regulations does not change the cumulative grading system: the weights of the accumulated grades are not adjusted during the second retake, which is convened to administer a student’s examination for the third time.

 An examination is merely one of the many assessment elements considered when calculating the final or interim grade for a discipline.
 The grade for the examination may change during the first or second retake, but all other accumulated grades remain unchanged.
-This underscores the essence of the cumulative grading system at HSE University: each student earns their grade for the course by completing assessment elements, so the same rule applies to students who have not accumulated anything: a zero result is not 'reset' or adjusted during retakes—the opposite scenario would unfairly advantage students in obtaining a higher final grade at the retakes than those whose final grade is calculated including accumulated grades from all assessment elements.
+This underscores the essence of the cumulative grading system at HSE University: each student earns their grade for the course by completing assessment elements, so the same rule applies to students who have not accumulated anything: a zero result is not 'reset' or adjusted during retakes—the opposite scenario would unfairly advantage students in obtaining a higher final grade at the retakes than those whose final grade is calculated including accumulated grades (cumulative grade) from all assessment elements.

 This system ensures that all assessments contribute fairly to the final grade, maintaining the integrity of the cumulative grading approach.
 The only opportunity to improve an accumulated grade is to reschedule the second retake and repeat the study of the course after failing an exam (if this option is available to the student) or re-study the course after reinstatement at the university if failing a course leads to expulsion.